yazhcodes/Pewlett-Hackard-Analysis/Challenge/README.md

 <img src="https://github.com/yazhcodes/Pewlett-Hackard-Analysis/blob/main/Challenge/Images/Retirees%20and%20Mentors%20by%20Title.png" width=400 height=250></img>
 </p>

 # SUMMARY
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* As the "silver tsunami" begins to make an impact, 70,909 vacancies will open up in Pewlett-Hackard!
-* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+* There are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employee.
+In order to bridge this gap, PH has to relax its criteria for picking mentors.
+Currently they are considering only employees hired in 1965.
+If it were increased by a few more years, PH would have enough mentors to guarantee a smooth transition.